 6.9 Boxplot of leaf node depths in the training set of the of the Stanford Sentiment Treebank.
-More than three fourth of leaf nodes are at depths less than 10 93 6.10 The RNN model (left) and the RLSTM model (right) for sentiment)3 analysis 94 6.11 Example tree with a sentiment label at every node.
+More than three fourth of leaf nodes are at depths less than 10.
+93 6.10 The RNN model (left) and the RLSTM model (right) for sentiment analysis 94 6.11 Example tree with a sentiment label at every node.
 (0, 1, 2, 3, 4 mean very negative, negative, neutral, positive, very positive.)
-96 6.12 Boxplots of test accuracies of 10 runs of the RNN model and the RL- 07 6.13 STM model on the fine-grained classification task 97 0.10 STM model on the binary classification task 98 7.1 Composition with a convolutional network using a nonlinear window- size-3 kernel 103 7.2 7.3 Chart Neural Network 104 vector representations 105 7.4 Forest of parses (left) and Forest Convolutional Network (right). \otimes denotes a convolutional layer followed by a max pooling operation and a fully connected layer as in Figure 7.1 106 7.5 Chart of sentence "Most of the action setups are incoherent."
-The size of a circle is proportional to the number of the cell's features that are 100 propagated to the root.
-110 8.1 An LSTM-based sequence-to-sequence learning model for machine translation 115 A.1 CCG parse tree and inside, outside representations for the sentence "Mice love cheese" 118
+96 6.12 Boxplots of test accuracies of 10 runs of the RNN model and the RL- ~ - (1 0 STM model on the fine-grained classification task 97 6.13 Boxplot of test accuracies of 10 runs of the RNN model and the RL- 00 SIM model on the binary classification task 98 7.1 Composition with a convolutional network using a nonlinear window- size-3 kernel.
+103 7.2 Chart Neural Network.
+104 7.3 The three models, RNN, FCN, and ChNN, are sorted by the number of trees they can handle.
+The complexities of the RNN and the ChNN are also shown, where n is the sentence length, d is the dimension of - 4 vector representations.
+105 7.4 Forest of parses (left) and Forest Convolutional Network (right). denotes a convolutional layer followed by a max pooling operation and 106 75 Chart of sentence "Most of the action seture are incoherent."
+The size 100 1.5 of a circle is proportional to the number of the cell's features that are propagated to the root 110 110 8.1 An LSTM-based sequence-to-sequence learning model for machine translation.
+115 A.1 CCG parse tree and inside, outside representations for the sentence "Mice love cheese" 118